OMSCS-Cowboy-Coders/space-rescue/CowboyCoders_SpaceRescue_readme.txt

 Main Scene: Mars_Scene

 i.
 Start scene: Mars_Scene
-- The start scene presents a player on the planet Mars.
+-The start scene presents the main character, the astronaut, on the planet Mars.

 ii.
 How to play and what parts of the level to observe technology requirements
 - The game begins with the player on the terrain.
-- There are 5 pressure pads scattered around the map that can contain a ship part that you can gather to build the spaceship.
+- There are four battery spots in total around the map that contain a battery part for the spaceship that you can collect.
+- To move around, you can use the arrow keys (up, right, left).
+- To jump, press spacebar.
-- In order to pick up a spaceship part, press E. To put it down, press Q.
+- To pick up a spaceship part, press E. To put it down, press Q. You can only pick up one battery at a time.
-- There are bananas scattered around the map to increase your health once you get hit
+- There are hamburgers scattered around the map to increase your health once you get hit
 - There are capsule shaped sprint powerups to help you go faster for 3 seconds.
 - You can sprint using the shift key, and also press R to use your powerup.
+- There are aliens to avoid and touching lava or falling into craters makes you lose health.

 iii.
 Known problem areas/bugs
-- When the game starts, the player starts off 3 feet above the terrain.
-- Banana doesn't get detected properly (although it did at one point)
-- Picking up the spaceship parts is not perfect.
-The part tends to float around
-- We are still working on the Homebase
-- Some of the animations are not very smooth
+- Clipping: If you try reasonably hard, then the player can clip through objects when running.
+It should not however be a major detriment to the overall gameplay.
+- There is sometimes a delay in the lose screen when falling into the lava at the volcano obstacle.

 iv.
+Second Scene: StartMenu
+-The start_scene presents the player the start menu that includes starting the game, instructions on how to play the game, quitting the game, and the credits.

+v.
 Manifest of which files authored by each teammate Detail who on the team did what:
 Indulekha Ghandikota
 - Added animation/movement to the player